miku/siskin/README.md

     taskcat          - inspect task output
     taskdo           - run task
-    taskless         - inspect task output
+    taskhome         - show base directory of all artefacts taskindex-delete - delete Elasticsearch index and remove trace of it in the 'update_log' taskless         - inspect task output
     taskls           - show task output
     taskman          - manual of all tasks